enoralecuyer/textadventure/README.md

 # Text Adventure

 You wake up in a strange place and you see a jar of blue goo near you...
-Choose your own adventure mini game in simple HTML, CSS and JS.
+This is a mini game in a style of a choose your own adventure book, written in HTML, CSS and JS.

 ## View Demo